-As of December 31, 2012, our management, with the participation of our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of the internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, our management concluded that our internal control over financial reporting was effective as of December 31, 2012.
+As of December 31, 2017, our management, with the participation of our Chief Executive Officer and the person performing the functions of the principal financial officer, conducted an evaluation of the effectiveness of the internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this evaluation, our management concluded that our internal control over financial reporting was effective as of December 31, 2017.

-The effectiveness of our internal control over financial reporting as of December 31, 2012 has been audited by KPMG, an independent registered public accounting firm, as stated in their report which is included herein.
+The effectiveness of our internal control over financial reporting as of December 31, 2017 has been audited by Deloitte Touche Tohmatsu, an independent registered public accounting firm, as stated in their report which is included herein.